BTS Part 1 — Seven Strangers, One Stage: The Origin Story

 The BTS members trained for anywhere from under a year (Jimin) to nearly three years (RM, Suga, J-Hope).
 During that time, their days looked something like this:

-On June 13, 2013, BTS released their debut single album 2 Cool 4 Skool and performed “No More Dream” for the first time.
+On June 12, 2013, BTS released their debut single album 2 Cool 4 Skool and held a debut showcase performing “No More Dream” for the first time.
+The following day, June 13, they made their official music-show debut on Mnet’s M Countdown.

 It was not an immediate hit.
-The album peaked at #5 on the Gaon Chart.
-It sold about 105,000 copies — respectable for a debut, but nothing close to the numbers Big Three groups routinely posted.
+The album debuted at #19 on the weekly Gaon Album Chart, climbing to a peak of #5 about six weeks later.
+It sold roughly 24,441 copies over the course of 2013 — respectable for a debut from a small label, but nothing close to the numbers Big Three groups routinely posted.

 Nobody in the industry called them the future of K-pop.